 Space and Time

 Introducing Time by Craig Callender and Ralph Edney.
 2001, 2005.
-Any edition of this book is OK.
+Any edition of this book is OK (that is, don't worry of your book's cover is different from the picture below)..

 Some other required reading and viewing assignments are available on the Internet, as indicated below in the weekly schedule of assignments.
 In addition, you will occasionally receive printed class handouts or postings in SacCT, which you should consider to be required reading.

-Regarding the philosophical issue of travel through space, the most important point to remember is that wherever you go, there you are.
+Regarding the philosophical issue of travel through space, the most important point for you to remember is that wherever you go on a trip, there you are.
 Your luggage is another story.

 click photo to expand

-Student outcome goals: The goal is for you to acquire a broad understanding of the major philosophical issues that involve the nature of space and time.
-You will know what is controversial about various important claims that have been made, and you will be able to carefully express and to defend your own views on these topics.Laptops and cell phones: No photographing during class is allowed without permission of the instructor.
+Photographing during class is not allowed.
 Audio recording is OK.
-During class, turn off your cellphone.
+During class, turn off your cellphone's ringer.
 Your computers may be used only for note taking, and not for browsing the web, reading emails, or other activities unrelated to the class.
-If you use a computer during class, then please sit in the back of the room or in a side row so that your monitor's screen won't distract other students.
+If you use a computer during class, then please sit in the back of the room or on the end of a row so that your monitor's screen won't distract other students.
+Educational research shows that students learn more when they take their own notes by using a pencil or pen rather than by typing.